gear-foundation/academy/docs/00-scd/07-hello-world-metadata/metadata-and-state.md

     let greeting = unsafe {
         GREETING
             .as_ref()
-            .expect(“The contract is not initialized”)
+            .expect("The contract is not initialized")
     };
     msg::reply(greeting, 0).expect("Failed to share state");
 }